Parsha Re'eh - Debarim/Deuteronomy 11:26 - 16:17

 This is why the Jewish people have been resistant to missionaries.
 Jesus (JC) may have done many miracles - miracles that have caused billions of people to believe in him - but in the end, Christianity leads to idol worship.

-Christianity elevates a man to make him equal and one with the Almighty, and they worship him.
+Christianity elevates a man to make him equal and one with the Almighty, and then they worship him.
 This is idolatry.

 How does Christianity get away with this?